Woodlands Center For Special Surgery

 Hand Surgeon & Orthopaedic & Sports Medicine Specialists located in The Woodlands and Willis, TX

 Everything you do, from eating to playing sports, involves your hands.
-Thankfully, hand surgery specialist Dr. Mark Ciaglia, DO, and orthopaedic surgeon Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands, Texas, can help restore your hands to full health, restoring their function and natural appearance through the use of hand surgery.
+Thankfully, hand surgery specialist Dr. Mark Ciaglia, DO, and orthopaedic surgeon Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, can help restore your hands to full health, restoring their function and natural appearance through the use of hand surgery.
 Call the office or book your appointment online today if you’re suffering from hand pain.

 Hand surgery repairs and treats the joints and bones of your hand, in addition to treating injuries to your tendons, blood vessels, or nerves.
 Hand pain can be due to repetitive motion injuries, as well as wear and tear.

 Some common hand pain conditions which could require surgery include:

 - Nerve injury